pauljonescodes/Rutgers-University-Notes/Philosophy/Epistemology.md

     perceptual beliefs *are justified* in virtue of their relation to *propositional-content-bearing* experiences.

-### Perception Beliefs and Theories of Justification
+### Perception Beliefs and Theories of Justification {#perception-beliefs-and-theories-of-justification}

 -   At first pass, perceptual beliefs are beliefs that are caused by perceptual experiences.
 Though this is too narrow and too wide